 This Standard is suitable for type tests and provides methods for manufacturers and testing laboratories to obtain comparable results.

 The methods specified in this Standard allow the determination of noise emission levels for a functional unit (see 3.1.4) tested individually.

 The procedures apply to equipment which emits broad-band noise, narrow-band noise and noise which contains discrete-frequency components, or impulsive noise.

-The sound power and emission sound pressure levels obtained can serve noise emission declaration and comparison purposes (see ECMA‑109).
+The sound power levels and emission sound pressure levels obtained can serve noise emission declaration and comparison purposes (see ECMA‑109).

 NOTE 2 The sound power levels and emission sound pressure levels obtained are not intended to be considered as installation noise immission levels; however they can be used for installation planning (see ECMA TR/27).

 If sound power levels obtained are determined for a number of functional units of the same production series, they can be used to determine a statistical value for that production series (see ECMA‑109).

 - ECMA-74, 1st edition, September 1981No file available

 - ECMA-74, 9th edition, December 2005Download